gomorpheus/cypher/cypher-web/README.md

 **NOTE:** Please pay attention to the first time startup log.
 The initial `root` access token is provided for consuming the api.

+Consuming the REST API happens at the `/v1` url prefix.
+Authorization is performed by passing the access key in a header as either `X-CYPHER-TOKEN` or `X-VAULT-TOKEN` for compatibility.

+a POST request to a path will generate a key based on the path and the contents will be the POST Body.
+This Body can be sent as json, a string, or even an HCL body